TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Abstract

 \section{Abstract}

-Integration and analysis of multi-omics data provide valuable insights for cancer subtype classification.
+Integration and analysis of multi-omics data provide valuable insights for improving cancer subtype classification.
 However, such data are inherently heterogeneous, high-dimensional, and exhibit complex intra- and inter-modality dependencies.
-Recent advances in graph neural networks (GNNs) offer powerful tools for modeling such structure.
-Yet, most existing methods rely on prior knowledge or predefined similarity networks to construct graphs, which are often undirected or unweighted, failing to capture the directionality and strength of biological interactions.
+Graph neural networks (GNNs) offer a principled framework for modeling these structures, but existing approaches often rely on prior knowledge or predefined similarity networks that produce undirected or unweighted graphs and fail to capture task-specific directionality and interaction strength.
 Interpretability at both the modality and feature levels also remains limited.
 To address these challenges, we propose \textbf{TF-DWGNet}, a novel \textbf{G}raph Neural \textbf{Net}work framework that combines tree-based \textbf{D}irected \textbf{W}eighted graph construction with \textbf{T}ensor \textbf{F}usion for multiclass cancer subtype classification.
-TF-DWGNet introduces two key innovations: a supervised tree-based approach for constructing directed, weighted graphs tailored to each omics modality, and a tensor fusion mechanism that captures unimodal, bimodal, and trimodal interactions using low-rank decomposition for efficiency.
-TF-DWGNet enables modality-specific representation learning, joint embedding fusion, and interpretable subtype prediction.
-Experiments on real-world cancer datasets show that TF-DWGNet consistently outperforms state-of-the-art baselines across multiple metrics and statistical tests.
-Moreover, it provides biologically meaningful insights by ranking influential features and modalities.
-These results highlight TF-DWGNet’s potential for effective and interpretable multi-omics integration in cancer research.
+TF-DWGNet introduces two key innovations: (i) a supervised tree-based strategy that constructs directed, weighted graphs tailored to each omics modality, and (ii) a tensor fusion mechanism that captures unimodal, bimodal, and trimodal interactions using low-rank decomposition for computational efficiency.
+Experiments on three real-world cancer datasets demonstrate that TF-DWGNet consistently outperforms state-of-the-art baselines across multiple metrics and statistical tests.
+In addition, the model provides biologically meaningful insights through modality-level contribution scores and ranked feature importance.
+These results highlight that TF-DWGNet is an effective and interpretable solution for multi-omics integration in cancer research.

 \keywords{Graph neural networks, Multi-omics integration, Directed weighted graphs, Tensor Fusion, Cancer subtype classification, Model interpretability}